researchproof/researchproof/_posts/2022-03-30-uncanny-valley.md

 #### What research says?

+#### But I heard..

+...that uncanny valley might be an uncanny cliff or might not exist at all, right?
+You're correct.
+Since the phenomena is not fully understood and its occurence might heavily depend on subjectivity of a human, some research questions the existence of it.

 #### Why should I care?
 Players detecting uncanny valley while playing game tend to drop from the state of immersion.
 Immersion is a complex cognitive state so it might be broken by